modelscope/modelscope/README.md

 ```

 `Notes`:
 1. Currently, some audio-task models only support python3.7, tensorflow1.15.4 Linux environments.
-Most other models can be installed and used on windows and Mac (x86).
+Most other models can be installed and used on Windows and Mac (x86).

 2. Some models in the audio field use the third-party library SoundFile for wav file processing.
 On the Linux system, users need to manually install libsndfile of SoundFile([doc link](https://github.com/bastibe/python-soundfile#installation)).
 On Windows and MacOS, it will be installed automatically without user operation.
 For example, on Ubuntu, you can use following commands:
     ```shell